orionprotocol/trading-sdk/README.md

     amount: 10,
     priceDeviation: 1,
     needWithdraw: false,
-    // chainPrices is optional, use it when prices are already known
+    // 'chainPrices' is optional, use it when prices are already known
     // to increase request speed
     chainPrices: {
-        networkAsset: 57,
+        networkAsset: 57,  // // 'networkAsset' price against ORN
-        baseAsset: 1,    // price of fromCurrency to ORN
+        baseAsset: 1,    // 'fromCurrency' price against ORN
         gasWei: '10000000000'
     }
 }